vilisimo/website/content/about/_index.md

 I might even recognize __HTML__, __CSS__ and __JavaScript__ if I bumped into them in a broad daylight.
 In fact, fishwives share the tales of an entire [website](https://cookmetoo.herokuapp.com) built on this knowledge.
-The particularly bold ones assert that it did not use any front-end frameworks (gasp) to prop it up.